fisodd/www-fisodd-com/content/post/right-place.rst

    Our work in the performance teams was dependent upon the depth of our relationships across many facets of product development.
-   It was not uncommon for a day to start at one end with a debate about optimal cache organizations followed by debugging copy-avoidance changes before sitting down to find ways to budget another hundred load generators ahead of an evening  presentation regarding how much to rewrite the advertising plans because of recent performance breakthroughs
+   It was not uncommon for a day to start at one end with a debate about optimal cache organizations, followed by debugging copy-avoidance changes, before sitting down to find budget to purchase another hundred systems to expand our load generators, ahead of an evening presentation regarding how much to rewrite the advertising plans because of recent performance breakthroughs
    |--| a very tight loop between the technical details of implementation